TusharMohapatra07/Social-media-DB/README.md

 lng REAL CHECK(lng IS NULL OR (lng >= -180 AND lng <= 180))
 ```

-Associating the post with an user:
+To associate the post with an user:

 ```sql
 user_id INTEGER NOT NULL REFERENCES users(id) ON DELETE CASCADE